Cybersecurity Forecast 2026: What to Expect – New Report

-95% of Fortune 1000 organizations use Active Directory (AD) to organize their IT systems.
+95% of Fortune 1000 organizations1 use Active Directory (AD) to organize their IT systems.
 This statistic emphasizes the relevance of AD in modern enterprise networks.
 AD, as a centralized database including user accounts, group objects, workstation objects, security information, and much more, is critical for managing and securing IT resources.

 However, the very capabilities that make Active Directory so important, also make it an ideal target for cyber criminals.
+In enterprise environments, proper Active Directory hardening—such as enforcing least privilege, robust password policies, and network segmentation—is essential to reduce the attack surface and close common vulnerabilities.

 Active Directory (AD) is the heart of your IT infrastructure, controlling who has access to what.
 If attackers gain access, they can steal data, take over accounts, and shut down activities.
 That is why securing AD is more than simply an IT task; it is a business requirement.